ohio813/betterbatch/readme.txt

 ------------------------------------------------------
-__config_path__  Pseudo Variable
+Special Variables
 ------------------------------------------------------
+__config_path__
     This is replace very early in the cycle of parsing the files if it is in an included BetterBatch file - then it will be the directory of that particular.

+logfile
+    The path where messages and captured output will be written.
+    **Note** if you there are multiple logfile variables (i.e. in included files) then it is the last one defined (i.e. the one that includes the other files or the last included file if no logfile defined in the current file)